-CONSERVATION EASEMENT
+PRESERVATION PRESERVATIONASEMENT

-This Conservation Easement (“Conservation Easement”) is made by and between The Newport Group, LTD, a Wisconsin corporation (“Subdivider”) and the Village of Caledonia, Wisconsin, a municipal corporation in Racine County, Wisconsin (“Village”).
+This Preservation Preservation Easement (“Preservation Preservation Easement”) is made by and between The Newport Group, LTD, a Wisconsin corporation (“Subdivider”) and the Village of Caledonia, Wisconsin, a municipal corporation in Racine County, Wisconsin (“Village”).
 The Subdivider and Village are collectively referred to herein as the “Parties”.

 RECITALS